Cognitive Level-$k$ Meta-Learning for Safe and Pedestrian-Aware Autonomous Driving: Simulation studies

-In this section we divide our experiments to two kinds---mode 1 and mode 2.
-As we define in figure \ref{fig:LK-MRL}, mode 1 is a level-$1$ car interacting level-$0$ pedestrian scenario which is more concentrate on analysis the model performance in each hierarchy of level-$k$ thinker.
-And mode 2 focus on prove the retentivity ability for level-$k$ thinking properties of LK-MRL by simulating a level-$1$ pedestrian and a level-$2$ car. \paragraph{Mode 1} We first introduce mode 1 as we already mentioned in figure \ref{fig:LK-MRL}.
+We introduce mode 1, as mentioned in figure \ref{fig:LK-MRL}.
 It includes a level-$1$ car interacting with level-$0$ pedestrians.
-In this setting we only use constant policy describe in section \ref{sec:model_description} includes: (1) Randomly select with probability 0.2 maintain the speed, 0.43 move acceleration and 0.37 move backward; (2) Accelerating to 5 km/h and maintain; (3) Accelerating to 3 km/h and maintain.
-The figure \ref{fig:P0-speed} shows their speed patterns.
+In this setting, we only use constant policy described in section \ref{sec:model_description} includes: (1) Randomly select with probability 0.2 maintain the speed, 0.43 move acceleration and 0.37 move backward; (2) Accelerating to 5 km/h and maintain; (3) Accelerating to 3 km/h and maintain.
+Figure \ref{fig:P0-speed} shows their speed patterns.

-We compared the level-$1$ COLA agent (using learning rate $1\times10^{-3}$ and gradient buffer size equals to 500 update every 10 step) with a vanilla A3C RL agent trained in the same environment.
-In our experiments, we give the COLA agent the actual type of pedestrians it meets since we want to test its optimal performance and reduce the complexity of model construction.
+We compared the level-$1$ COLA agent (using learning rate $1\times10^{-3}$ and gradient buffer size equals 500 updates every 10 steps) with a vanilla A3C RL agent trained in the same environment.
+In our experiments, we give the COLA agent the type of pedestrians it meets since we want to test its optimal performance and reduce the complexity of model construction.
 The experimental results are summarized in figure \ref{fig:mode1results}.
-As shown in the picture, the COLA model performs better since it has a lower accidental rate with higher mean speed and shorter time spending.
+As shown in the picture, the COLA model performs better since it has a lower accidental rate with higher mean speed and shorter time spent.